Ptu1

 Ptu1 is a toxin that can reversibly bind N-type calcium channels.
-Its isolated from the assassin bug Peirates turpis.
+It is isolated from the assassin bug Peirates turpis.
 The toxin belongs to the inhibitory cystine knot structural family (ICK) that has a core of disulfide bonds with four loops emerging from it.

 Etymology and source

 Ptu1 is named after the bug Peirates turpis, where it is found.
 The peptide is found in its saliva.